 Now that the deal has been formally signed and is public, investors have been provided with renewed confidence in investing in and doing business in the Mexican marketplace, regardless of sector.
 This has already resulted in a substantial increase in companies investing and setting up businesses in Mexico.

-For more information on how you can take advantage of the newly signed trade agreement between three global superpowers, reach out to the Country Manager of Biz Latin Hub Mexico, Alex, here.
+For more information on how you can take advantage of the newly signed trade agreement between three global superpowers, contact us now.